esemsc-mc824/Storm-Forecasting/README.md

 ## Introduction

-This project aims to tackle the challenge of improving real-time lightning storm forecasting using machine learning (ML) techniques.
+This project aims to tackle the challenge of improving real-time lightning storm forecasting using deep learning techniques.
 With the increasing unpredictability of weather patterns due to climate change, accurate forecasting of lightning storms is critical to protect lives, infrastructure, and the environment.

 Each year, lightning storms result in significant damage, including wildfires, power outages, and disruptions to air travel.
 Traditional forecasting methods struggle to provide timely and precise predictions, often leaving little time for emergency response.
 By leveraging advanced ML models, we seek to enhance the ability to predict the evolution of storms, enabling better preparedness and more effective responses in real-time.